sibebo/simple_svg_writer/README.md

 # Simple SVG Writer

-... is a simple SVG writer for building SVG files.
+... is a simple single header SVG writer for building SVG files.

+## How to use: